kvosbur/wow-auction-addons/AuctionData/README.md

 ## TODO
-1. setup environment secrets
-1. Include if-modified-since header to request to only get data if there is something new
 1. Set up recurrence, likely using some docker container
 1. Store backup of api response in data file
 1. Implement IQR outlier filter